 While it may not be cold in every state, many areas of the country are experiencing some brisk temperatures.
 The cold temperatures, and the fact that cold & flu viruses are making the rounds, are not conducive to remaining healthy.
 Sometimes we tense up in the colder temperatures, but this is not good for your muscles and joints.
 It’s best to take a natural approach and warm up internally.

 In case you haven’t noticed, the colder months are often associated with fragrant and comforting herbs/scents.
 These herbs work to bring the blood to the surface of your skin, which helps to warm the body by acting as a radiator (to some degree).
 Warming herbs also work to improve digestion and regulate blood sugar levels.
-Try to incorporate the following herbs into your life and let us know if you warm up!
+Try to incorporate the following herbs into your life and let us know if they help to warm you up!

 Ginger is a natural antioxidant and antiseptic that works to improve circulation throughout the body.
-Regularly consuming ginger can help to reduce inflammation, fighting off stiff or achy joints.
-Pouring boiling water over freshly sliced ginger root to make a tea is one of the best (and warming) ways to consume ginger.
-You can also add ginger slices to a hot bath and absorb the benefits through your skin.
+Regularly consuming ginger can help to reduce inflammation, lubricating stiff or achy joints.
+Pour boiling water over freshly sliced ginger root to make a tea for one of the best (and warming) ways to consume ginger.
+You can also add ginger slices to smoothies, dressings, or even to a hot bath to absorb the benefits through your skin.

 If you are someone who is always cold, you need cinnamon in your life.
 Cinnamon works to dry excess moisture in the body, while stimulating circulation in the process.
 It is also beneficial for healthy digestion, boosting the immune system, and regulating blood sugar levels, which helps to reduce cravings.

-Although you may not want your breath to smell like garlic, it is certainly a powerful, immune-boosting herb with antibacterial and antiviral properties.
-Garlic is a natural vasoldilator, which means that it helps to widen blood vessels and prevents blood cells from clumping.
-In case you were wondering what else garlic does, it works to improve the health of your heart and lowers glucose metabolism in those with diabetes.
+Although you may not want your breath to smell like garlic, it is certainly a powerful immune-boosting herb with antibacterial and antiviral properties.
+Garlic is a natural vasodilator, which means that it helps to widen blood vessels and prevent blood cells from clumping.
+In case you were wondering what else garlic does, it works to improve the health of your heart and lowers glucose metabolism in people with diabetes.